AbdurahmonQobiljonov/NETFILIX/README.md

-# I wonna this project with react,typescript redux-suga reduxtoolkit
+# I wonna do this project with react,typescript redux-suga reduxtoolkit and webpack
-and webpack